-1. You must email Dr. Gipson to tell him that you will be unable to attend class at least 7 days prior to the missed class.
+You must email Dr. Gipson to tell him that you cannot attend class at least 7 days before the missed class.
 The holiday must be listed on the Interfaith Calendar.
-Check your sent mail box to verify that the email was actually sent and indicate that you would like a delivery receipt.
+Check your sent mailbox to verify that the email was actually sent and indicate that you would like a delivery receipt.